The Rocket Is the Excuse.

 Decodes the Complexity

-An expert in aerospace or astrophysics often a graduate student or working scientist.
+An expert in aerospace or astrophysics is a graduate student or working scientist.
 The Mission Specialist offers context without lecture: what you're seeing, why it matters, what to watch for.
 Physics without the formulas.
 Wonder without the jargon.

 The Purser